computerrock/javascript-team-toolbox/packages/babel-preset-react-app/README.md

 # @computerrock/babel-preset-react-app

-This package contains Babel preset used for JavaScript projects.
+This package contains Babel preset used for JavaScript/React application projects.
 It is based on Create React App [package](https://github.com/facebook/create-react-app)

 ## Usage